SUBERNER/discord-steam/README.md

 # discord-steam
-Discord bot used to get temporary steam account usernames and passwords for current research
+Discord bot used to get temporary steam account usernames for current research

+the .env account will have the Discord Key that i will provide when needed.